jpbueno/dynamo/README.md

 ## 🆘 Getting Help

-### Before the Workshop
-- Review the troubleshooting section in the workshop guide
-- Check NVIDIA Developer Forums
-- Reach out to your workshop instructor

 ### During the Workshop
 - Ask your instructor
 - Collaborate with other participants
 - Use the quick reference guide
+- Review the troubleshooting section in the workshop guide

 ### After the Workshop
 - NVIDIA Developer Forums
 - Internal NVIDIA Slack: #dynamo-platform
 - GitHub Issues for specific components
+- Reference the quick reference guide for common commands

-## ✅ Final Checklist
+## ✅ Workshop Checklist

-Before the workshop, make sure:
+During the workshop, you will:

-- [ ] I've read the complete workshop guide
-- [ ] I can access my Kubernetes cluster
+- [ ] Access your Kubernetes cluster
-- [ ] kubectl and helm are installed and working
+- [ ] Verify kubectl and helm are installed and working
-- [ ] I've successfully installed the Dynamo Platform
+- [ ] Install the Dynamo Platform using Helm
-- [ ] All components show as healthy
+- [ ] Verify all components are healthy
-- [ ] I've tested deploying a sample workload
+- [ ] Deploy sample workloads
-- [ ] I'm familiar with the quick reference commands
+- [ ] Use the quick reference commands
-- [ ] I've practiced troubleshooting common issues
+- [ ] Practice troubleshooting common issues
-- [ ] I know where to find help during the workshop
-- [ ] I'm excited and ready to learn! 🚀
+- [ ] Learn about advanced features and best practices
+- [ ] Complete hands-on exercises

-## 📅 Important Dates
+## 📅 Workshop Information

-- **Today:** October 30, 2025 (Wednesday) - Start preparation
-- **Workshop:** November 7, 2025 (Friday) - Be ready!
+- **Workshop Date:** November 7, 2025 (Friday)
-- **Suggested Preparation Time:** 2-3 hours over the next week
+- **Duration:** ~2 hours
+- **Format:** Hands-on guided workshop

-## 🎉 You're All Set!
+## 🎉 Welcome to the Workshop!

-You now have everything you need to successfully prepare for the workshop.
-Follow the guides, practice the commands, and don't hesitate to experiment with the platform.
+You now have everything you need to successfully complete this workshop.
+Follow the guides, execute the commands, and don't hesitate to experiment with the platform.

 **Pro Tip:** The best way to learn is by doing.
-Don't just read the guides—actually install the platform, break things, fix them, and understand how everything works together.
+Don't just read the guides—actually install the platform, experiment with workloads, troubleshoot issues, and understand how everything works together.

-Good luck with your preparation!
-See you at the workshop! 🚀
+Let's get started! 🚀

 ---

-**Last Updated:** October 30, 2025
+**Last Updated:** November 7, 2025
 **Workshop Date:** Friday, November 7, 2025
 **Platform Version:** NVIDIA Dynamo v0.6.0